mikepartelow/get-baked/bread/abe-pain-a-lanceienne-baguettes.md

 > Estimated time: 90 minutes

-1. Preheat oven, with stone, to max ("Surround") with steam function enabled.
+1. Preheat oven, with stone, to **500F** (not max, "Surround" mode) with 🚨 steam function enabled 🚨.
 2. Remove dough from fridge 1 hour before baking time.
 Let sit 1 hour.
 3. Prepare peel **pick one**:
     - Line with parchment paper
     - *Generously* dust with rice flour
-    - *Generously* dust with semolina flour
+    - *Generously* dust with semolina flour (works great)
 4. Avoid handling the dough.
-Do not degass!
+Do not degas!
 5. Using a curved bowl scraper, transfer dough to a floured work surface.
 6. Dust dough with flour, flour hands
-7. Do not degass!
+7. Do not degas!
 8. Gently coax the dough into a 8"x8" square.
-Do not degass!
+Do not degas!
 9. Cut a slice about 1.5" wide.
 10. Roll it gently into the flour to coat the cut.
 11. With floured tools/hands, gently transfer to peel, parallel to peel handle.
 12. Straighten and gently elongate to 9-10".
-13. Repeat, keeping about 1" of space between loaves, until peel is full.
-No crowding.
+13. Repeat, keeping about 1" of space between loaves, until peel is full. 🚨 NO MORE THAN FOUR! 🚨 No crowding.
 Leave extra dough uncut for a second batch.
 14. Slide baguettes on to stone.
 15. 🚨 Inject steam 🚨
 16. Lower temperature to 475F.